trevorism/datastore-client/README.md

 ```

 ## Fast implementation
-Alternatively, you can wake up the datastore API with a ping, then perform
-lots of operations.
-See below.
+If the datastore is awoken, just call it with the fast implementation.
 ```
 Repository<MyClass> repo = new FastDatastoreRepository<>(MyClass.class);